actolonen/Drone/Tello/README.md

 -   [Code](Code/Keyboard/keyboard_input.ibynb) to capture keyboard inputs from the user and print to STDOUT
 -   [Code](Code/Keyboard/keyboard_flight.ipynb) to control drone flight using the keyboard
--   [Code](Code/Keyboard/keyboard_flight-video.ipynb) to control drone flight using the keyboard
+-   [Code](Code/Keyboard/keyboard_flight-video.ipynb) to control drone flight using the keyboard with streaming video.